regenrek/regenrek-blog-11ty/src/posts/2019-06-25-using-aws-lambda-insert-multiple-json-dynamodb.md

 ## 1. Create a boilerplate vue Project

-We're using `vue` to setup the project.
+We're using `vue` to set up the project.
 But feel free to use whatever you like.
 You can also use `react` it doesn't matter.

 ```bash
 vue create aws-amplify-lambda-dynamodb
 ```

-## 2. Create new AWS Amplify project
+## 2. Create a new AWS Amplify project

 ```bash
 amplify init